klutt/debug-small-c-programs/README.md

 However, make sure that you understand the warning and don't just do something that magically makes it go away.
 And I'm especially talking about casting.
 Shortly, casting is a way to say to the compiler "I know this is iffy, but trust me.
 I know what I'm doing so shut up with your warnings."

+There are a few compiler options that is not warnings that can be a great debugging help.
+You can use -fsanitize=address to make the program crash when it goed out of bounds.
+And if you're coding a multithreaded program, use -fsanitize=thread to check for race conditions.
+There are more options and warnings you can use.
+Read the manual to find out more.

 ## RTFM (Read the f*****g manual)

-The documentation for C functions is widely available, so there's no excuse for not reading about the functions you're using.
+Documentation for C functions is widely available, so there's no excuse for not reading about the functions you're using.
 Warnings will often tell you if you have given a function the wrong number of arguments or arguments of the wrong type.
 If that's the case rtfm and find out what arguments the function expects.
+Same goes for your compiler.
+Documentation for command line options is easy to find.

 ## Search